jazzband/django-mongonaut/README.rst

 Support this project!
 =====================

-Sign up for an account on http://consumernotebook.com. ;)
+Sign up for an account on http://consumernotebook.com.
+It's free and always will be!

 Installation
 ============